South Coast Television: History

-After a share-offer to raise finance, a digital MVDDS service (SCTV Digital) operating at 12 GHz, using a system built by MDS America, with more than 60 channels was launched by SCTV in 2006 with plans for broadband.
+After a share-offer to raise finance, a digital MVDDS service (SCTV Digital) operating at 12 GHz, using a system built by MDS America, with more than 60 channels was launched by SCTV in September 2006 with plans for broadband.
+This coincided with its conversion to a commercial enterprise.
 The service failed however as a result of free-to-air (satellite) coverage of UK channels, lower cost options via Sky, UPC and Freesat and slow rollout.
 Complete line-of-sight was required to the transmitter for the new service.
 Some prospective viewers also declined the new service as it was hoped by many that Ireland's imminent national DTT service would provide UK channels at low cost (it doesn't).
 SCTV Digital went bankrupt in mid-2010 because of these problems.

 Transmission of premium channels stopped in June 2010, and was replaced by a message that told viewers it was shutting down.
 The service was fully shut down in Autumn 2010.
 The boxes have since been sold or recycled.

 Most of Ireland's other deflector systems ceased operation in 2012 as part of the general shutdown of analogue based services.
 Proposals for a digital based replacement having never been realised.